 How to Write a Resignation Letter

-Creating a letter of resignation really isn’t as hard as it sounds.
+Writing a resignation letter really isn’t as hard as it sounds.
 No matter how you quit your job, or what your reason is for leaving, your exit should be treated like a business transaction.
-Keeping your resignation professional will make the leap to your dream career more successful.
+Keeping your resignation and your resignation letter professional will make the leap to your dream career more successful.

 All resignation letters should be written in block style (no indentations) and should follow these steps: